2025 Hong Kong legislative election: Turnout campaign

-The previous Legislative Council election recorded a historic low turnout of 30.2% despite widespread campaign.
+The previous Legislative Council election recorded a historic low turnout of 30.2% despite widespread campaigning.
 In this election, the government allocated 1.28 billion dollars for advertising, marking an increase of over 50%.
-However, the pro-Beijing side expected another election with limited participation due to the 2025 National Games of China, taking place in November and December and to be held in Guangdong, Hong Kong, and Macau for the first time, shifting the public's attention.
 Aiming for at least a turnout of 30%, they believed a costly advertising campaign, similar to the 2023 local elections, could be criticized as a waste of public money when the government's deficit remains troublesome.
 Erick Tsang, Secretary for Constitutional and Mainland Affairs, said the government does not have a benchmark for the turnout.

-Four major business chambers – the Chinese General Chamber of Commerce (CGCC), the Chinese Manufacturers' Association of Hong Kong (CMA), the Federation of Hong Kong Industries (FHKI) and the Hong Kong General Chamber of Commerce (HKGCC) – issued a joint statement on 4 November to incentivise their staff to fulfil their civil responsibilities, by pledging to give their workers half-day paid leave.
-The Travel Industry Council also called upon the tourism industry to delay the departure time of their group tours to give travellers enough time to cast their votes.
+Four major business chambers – the Chinese General Chamber of Commerce (CGCC), the Chinese Manufacturers' Association of Hong Kong (CMA), the Federation of Hong Kong Industries (FHKI) and the Hong Kong General Chamber of Commerce (HKGCC) – issued a joint statement in early November to incentivise their staff to vote, by pledging to give their workers half-day paid leave.
+The Travel Industry Council called upon local travel agencies to delay the departure time of their group tours to give travellers enough time to cast their votes.

 On 11 November, the Labour and Welfare Bureau announced that it would provide a one-off subsidy of HK$20,000 to elderly centres and district support centres for persons with disabilities for arranging transportation and staff to take elderly people with disabilities and their caregivers to polling stations to vote, and to provide care services to the elderly and persons with disabilities while the caregivers were at polling station.

 The Electoral Affairs Commission announced on 14 November that it would, for the first time, set up dedicated polling stations for elderly, disabled, medical staff, ethnic minorities and civil servants and disciplined services personnel on duty on polling day.
 Three polling stations would also be set up near the boundary at Sheung Shui, the Hong Kong Port of Hong Kong-Zhuhai-Macao Bridge and the Hong Kong International Airport.
 The voting hours would last 16 hours, extending two more hours from the 2021 election.
 Secretary for the Civil Service Ingrid Yeung said the bureau had sent instructions to all bureau and department heads to establish a support centre at their respective departments on polling day in order to mobilise over 50,000 civil servants to help out and take all necessary measures to facilitate their voting, with compensation leave or overtime allowance granted for those who were on duty.